bowman2001/perplexdoc/content/doc/basic/image/block/index.md

 ## Layout

 The numbers in the following placeholder images are roughly a multiple of the main text width.
+The body copy is just blind text, the captions are descriptive.

 ### Small